hostup/PowerDNS-BunnyDNS/README.md

 1. Retrieve all the domains from Bunny.net.
 2. Pull all domain records from the PowerDNS instance on PostgreSQL.
-3. Match and synchronize records from PostgreSQL to Bunny.net.
+3. Match and synchronize DNS records / zones from PostgreSQL to Bunny.net.

 Real-time feedback is provided for actions taken, such as processing domains, skipping existing records, and any errors encountered.